 The thing about these guys is they are the genuine real deal.

-“Thousands of people are doing what we are doing tonight” David set the tone for the evening as we circled together before leaving the main camp.
+“Thousands of people are doing what we are doing tonight,” David said, setting the tone for the evening as we circled together before leaving the main camp.
 “Thousands of people have been suddenly awakened out of bed, grabbed what they could carry on their backs, and are getting away into the night as fast as they can.
-Their homes behind them are being destroyed by civil war, by fire, by oppressive Governments, by any number of things.
+Their homes behind them are being destroyed by civil war, by fire, by oppressive governments, by any number of things.
 Like us, they are going to walk for a ways and then they will try to find a place to sleep.
-Unlike us, they will not be able to return back to camp in the morning for breakfast”.
+Unlike us, they will not be able to return back to camp in the morning for breakfast.”

 Teens can stay awake so long into the night!

-How much longer would these kids bear this?
+How much longer could these kids bear this?
 Most of them had only minimal experience camping.

 The warm afternoon with its enthusiasm for adventure seemed so far away now.